zephyrproject-rtos/zephyr/boards/arm/google_kukui/doc/index.rst

 ********

 Kukui is a reference board for Chromium OS-based devices Krane and Kodama.
+These are known as the Lenovo Chromebook Duet and 10e Chromebook Tablet, respectively.

 Zephyr has support for the STM32-based embedded controller (EC) on-board.

 Hardware
 ********